buildit/gravity-ui-web/docs/branching-strategy.md

 This has been configured as a restricted branch on GitHub and only project maintainers are able to push to this branch (or merge pull requests into it).

+## `next` branch

+Development changes targeting the next major release reside in `next`.
+This allows us to batch up multiple breaking changes and release them in one go, without blocking any fixes or updates to the _current_ major version (which would go into `develop`).

+Commits to the `next` branch trigger an automated build and deployment of the Buildit Living Style Guide [next environment](http://style-next.buildit.digital/).
+(Refer to our [Travis CI doc](./travis-ci.md) for further details)

+This has been configured as a restricted branch on GitHub and only project maintainers are able to push to this branch (or merge pull requests into it).

 ## Feature branches

-Contributors making changes or adding new features should always create a feature branch (with a short, descriptive [kebab-case](http://wiki.c2.com/?KebabCase) name) off of the current `HEAD` of `develop`.
+Contributors making changes or adding new features should always create a feature branch (with a short, descriptive [kebab-case](http://wiki.c2.com/?KebabCase) name) off of the current `HEAD` of `develop` (or off `next`, if targeting the next major release).
 These are short-lived branches that are deleted once the feature is complete and has been merged.

 **Only do one feature per branch**.
 If you are working on several things in parallel, create separate branches for each.

 Once ready for review, the feature branch should be pushed to this Github repo and a [pull request](https://help.github.com/articles/creating-a-pull-request/) should be raised.

-The maintainers will then review the PR and either merge into `develop` (and then delete that feature branch), or request additional changes.
+The maintainers will then review the PR and either merge into `develop` or `next` (and then delete that feature branch), or request additional changes.

 ## Releases